zeevmoney/entimport-example/README.md

 ### Run entimport

-We are ready to import our MySQL schema to `ent`!
+We are now ready to import our MySQL schema to Ent!

 We will do it with the following command:
 > This command will import all tables in our schema, you can also limit to specific tables using -tables flag.